Heli-Ski Baffin Island - 7 Days

 - Thermos - For hot drinks while skiing.
 We recommend a one-litre insulated thermos

 In the wild and unpredictable Arctic, weather patterns and wildlife can disrupt even the best-laid plans.
 All of our itineraries are ‘suggested’– we strive to ensure your adventure is a trip of a lifetime.
 Each day’s activities take into consideration the dynamic environment we operate within, your interests, and may not always reflect the suggested itinerary outlined below.

 The flight to Clyde River departs Ottawa early in the morning.
 If you don’t live in the nation’s capital, we recommend booking your flight to Ottawa the day before.

 Depart Ottawa in the early am for the flight to Clyde River.
 Arrive mid-afternoon, check into the Naujaaraaluit Hotel and explore the community of Clyde River.
 An introduction to Heli-skiing routes and a safety briefing will be given followed by an in-house dinner prepared by Weber Arctic’s private chef.

-Heli-ski all day or Discover the unique Inuit culture and Arctic wildlife of Clyde River and surrounding area: go dog sledding to search for polar bear on the Baffin Bay sea ice, attend a drum dancing and throat singing performance - an art only found among the Inuit.
+Discover the unique Inuit culture and Arctic wildlife of Clyde River and surrounding area: go dog sledding to search for polar bears on the Baffin Bay sea ice, attend a drum dancing and throat singing performance - an art only found among the Inuit.
 Clyde River holds a unique traditional culture that is becoming increasingly rare in modern Inuit communities.